5 Reasons Why You Should Visit Dinosaur Provincial Park

 This site uses affiliate links and we may earn a small commission when you use our links and make a purchase without incurring additional fee yourself.
 Many thanks for supporting this website.
 Please see our disclosure page for more details.

 Would you go on a hike to uncover 71-million-year-old dinosaur fossils?
-When I was researching activities to partake on our road trip to Canadian Badlands, I was overjoyed to find that Alberta Parks offers numerous interpretive programs for visitors to explore the remarkable landscapes of Dinosaur Provincial Park in Alberta.
+When I was researching activities to partake on our road trip to Canadian Badlands, I was overjoyed to find that Alberta Parks offers numerous interpretive programs for visitors to explore the remarkable landscapes of Dinosaur Provincial Park in Southern Alberta.
 As the world’s richest dinosaur fossil site, Dinosaur Provincial Park is a true paradise for fossil hunters.
 Removing fossils is strongly prohibited, but uncovering never-before-seen fossils will without a doubt make an incredibly terrific memory.
 That’s why when I found vacancies for the Centrosaurus Quarry Hike, I quickly clicked on the ‘reserve’ button.
 It should be all good, right?
 No no no…

 Immediately after I made the payment, confirmation email detailing the ticket pickup location and meeting time arrived at my inbox.
 It was then I took a closer look at where it really is located on the map, and realized… Dinosaur Provincial Park is NOWHERE NEAR Drumheller (the heart of the Canadian Badlands which is widely recognized as Dinosaur Capital of the World)!!
 The two locations are 2.5 HOURS away.
 Since our hotel was in Drumheller, that means we would need to make a day trip just for the hike and spend at least 5 hours driving on the highway!!